HaoWang47/Stat/README.md

 # This is the final project.
 Our code is in the R files, with Preprocessing being the preprocessing of our data and the SentimentMixedModels containing the actual building of the models.
+The final paper is in Stat561.pdf and the poster used in the presentation is in the powerpoint document.